programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 Note that in this sample data, field names are included in the header for convenience:  story_title, story_date_published, story_url and search_term_used.

 As noted above, our goal here is to insert the sample data that is now stored in the sampleGardenData data frame into the MySQL table tbl_newspaper_search_results.
 We can do this a couple different ways, including looping through each row of the data frame and executing an INSERT command like we did above.
 Here though, we'll use one command to insert all of the rows in sampleGardenData at one time: *dbWriteTable*.
-Don't run this statement yet.
+Don't run this statement yet, just read it.

 ```
 dbWriteTable(storiesDb, value = sampleGardenData, row.names = FALSE, name = "tbl_newspaper_search_results", append = TRUE )